Updated: Dec 31, 2020

 Exothermic meeting: people -> ideas + energy

 The second meeting was much lower energy.
 A minority of the group engaged rarely, did not volunteer their thoughts, did not put forward suggestions and ideas.
 By not contributing it felt like they were removing energy from the room, perhaps taking it elsewhere but it certainly wasn’t available to the meeting participants.
-If it were a team meeting (it wasn’t) it would have been a good example of pseudo team where the sum of the parts was less than the whole.
+If it were a team meeting (it wasn’t) it would have been a good example of a pseudo team where the sum of the parts was less than the whole.

 Endothermic reaction: reactants -> products - energy